-The Spa Breeze line of hot tub chemicals is offered by QCA Spas to all their new and existing hot tub customers.
+The Spa Breeze line which has recently been replaced with the Spa Choice line of hot tub chemicals is used in QCA Spas for all their new and existing hot tub customers as well as by other hot tub brands.
 Owners of other spa brands and models are also getting on board with the easy to follow M-W-F or Monday, Wednesday, Friday spa care program.

 Spa Chemical Use Tips

 When filling your spa for the first time or on a new refill, use one complete bottle of First Step to prevent staining and scaling on the spas surface.